timkuijsten/mongovi/README.md

 ```

-## ~/.mongovi
+## Config file

-If this file exists, the first line is read and expected to be a valid mongodb
+If the file ~/.mongovi exists, the first line is read and expected to be a valid
-[connection string], possibly containing a username and password.
+mongodb [connection string], possibly containing a username and password.

 ## Tests